dataiku-research/cardinal/_sources/index.rst.txt

 Fetch the code
 --------------

-cardinAL is still in alpha development phase and thus not available through the Pypi repository.
-In order to install cardinAL, one must download its source code and perform the installation manually.
+cardinal is still in alpha development phase and thus not available through the Pypi repository.
+In order to install cardinal, one must download its source code and perform the installation manually.

 You will also need to install the dependencies list in the requirements file.